StephanieNight/Demo-BI/README.md

 * Sequencial on full text.
 * Parallel on full text.
-* parallel paragraphs and sequeltial word count
+* Parallel paragraphs and sequeltial word count
 * Hashed cache for unique words with watchlist update

 # Database.
 Assumes a local instans with the default setup and windows authentication.
 with the following connection string working :
 `Server=.;Database=BI_Dev;Trusted_Connection=True`

+if you need to use an other database change the hardcoded connection string in `ServiceCollectionExtensions` and `BIDatabaseFactory`

 ## CLI setup
 if you dont have ef as part of your CLI tools use this command